 Mental health is often one of the biggest aspects of health that is underestimated and neglected.
 In fact, many people don’t realise that mental health and physical health are intricately connected and that both can affect each other.

 Here are 7 ways your physical and mental health are connected and how to improve the relationship.

-Not only is food intake necessary for survival, it’s also one of the most important aspects of the mind-body connection.
+Not only is food intake necessary for survival, but it’s also one of the most important aspects of the mind-body connection.
 The food that we consume is linked to our moods, behaviours and cognitive function in many ways.
 Recent studies have shown that an increase in processed food consumption may be affecting the increase in mental health problems, including depression.
 Deficiencies in micronutrients and Omega 3 fatty acids have also been shown to increase the likelihood of depression.

 Try chatting with a nutritionist to evaluate your diet if you suspect you may be feeling more melancholy than usual.

-Everyone knows that water is vital for everyday living and most people try to drink the recommended eight glasses a day, but many people don’t realise that not drinking enough water can lead to headaches, lack of concentration, and fatigue and anger in cases of on-going mild dehydration.
+Everyone knows that water is vital for everyday living and most people try to drink the recommended eight glasses a day, but many people don’t realise that not drinking enough water can lead to headaches, lack of concentration, fatigue and anger in cases of ongoing mild dehydration.
 The elderly, in particular, are prone to delirium when not getting enough water, which often comes across as the onset of Alzheimer’s disease or dementia.

 Make a concerted effort to drink eight glasses of water a day and if it’s too hard, try drinking tea or eating foods that are high in water such as cucumber or lettuce.